mbarbetti/optunapi/README.md

 [![Downloads](https://pepy.tech/badge/optunapi)](https://pepy.tech/project/optunapi)
 [![GitHub stars](https://img.shields.io/github/stars/mbarbetti/optunapi?style=social)](https://github.com/mbarbetti/optunapi)

-# OptunAPI

-OptunAPI is a simple API designed for Machine Learning applications that allows to distribute an automatic hyperparameters optimization over different machines through _HTTP requests_.
-Each set of hyperparameters can be studied independently since the minima research does't require any gradients computation, but instead is performed through a _Bayesian optimization_ based on [Optuna](https://optuna.org/).
+_OptunAPI_ is a simple API designed for Machine Learning applications that allows to distribute an automatic hyperparameters optimization over different machines through **HTTP requests**.
+Each set of hyperparameters can be studied independently since the minima research does't require any gradients computation, but instead is performed through a **Bayesian optimization** based on [Optuna](https://optuna.org/).
 The machine running Optuna manages centrally the optimization studies -- the so-called "Optuna-server" -- providing sets of hyperparameters and assessing them by the scores evaluated and sent back by the single computing instance, named "Trainer-client".
 The HTTP requests underlying such client-server system are powered by [FastAPI](https://fastapi.tiangolo.com).